aparo/pyes/docs/guide/reference/mapping/core-types.rst

 Date
 ====

 The date type is a special type which maps to JSON string type.
 It follows a specific format that can be explicitly set.
-All dates are **UTC**.
+All dates are **UTC**. as.
 Internally, a date maps to a number type **long**, with the added parsing stage from string to long and from long to string.
 An example mapping:

 .. code-block:: js